 I was still paying off my debt at this point but the automatic savings plan was a big help on my confidence.
 It was liberating to know that I had some money saved somewhere, even if I don’t see it.

 After years of saving, I was finally able to pay up my credit card debt.
 I was so scared of debt, I immediately had my credit card cut off the day I paid the whole balance.
 I felt finally free after a really long long time!

 Months of saving through the automatic savings plan was a big help in building my emergency fund for around 6 months worth of expenses.

-Why these 5 habits will never make me rich
+Why these 5 money habits will never make me rich

 About Allan: Even with the insider knowledge of working as a mainframe programmer for a credit card company over the past 7 years, he still got burned with credit card debt.
-Alan is trying to learn better money habits and sharing them through his Rich Money Habits blog.
+As a personal finance blogger, he is trying to learn better money habits and sharing them through his blog.